-8B-4.11.5 An on-board sewage treatment plant that has been shut down may be brought back into service only after a special test in accordance with paragraph 3, first subparagraph.
+8B-4.11.5 An on-board sewage treatment plant that has been shut down may be brought back into service only after a special test in accordance with paragraph 8B-4.11.3, first subparagraph.

 8B-4.12 Competent authorities and technical services

-8B-4.12.1 Member States shall notify the Commission of the names and addresses of the competent authorities and technical services responsible for carrying out the functions outlined in this Chapter.
-The technical services shall satisfy the European standard on general requirements for the competence of testing and calibration laboratories (EN ISO/IEC 17025: 2005–8), taking the following conditions into account:
+8B-4.12.1 Member States shall notify the secretariat of the UNECE Sustainable Transport Division of the names and addresses of the competent authorities and technical services responsible for carrying out the functions outlined in this Section.
+The technical services shall satisfy the standard on general requirements for the competence of testing and calibration laboratories (EN ISO/IEC 17025: 2005–8), taking the following conditions into account:

 (a) manufacturers of on-board sewage treatment plants cannot be recognised as technical services;

-(b) for the purposes of this Chapter a technical service may, with the agreement of the competent authority, make use of facilities external to its own laboratory.
+(b) for the purposes of this Section a technical service may, with the agreement of the competent authority, make use of facilities external to its own laboratory.

-Appendix VI
+Appendix 8